JahnKhan/saveme-app/README.md

 **Solution:** The multi-modal implementation of the app closely followed the great project "Google AI Edge Gallery," which already provided a strong example for combined image-text input.
 The MediaPipe GenAI library provides the core built-in support for multimodal input, which our `ModelManager` leverages by:

-*   **Dynamically Enabling Vision:** The app detects whether the loaded model supports vision and configures the `LlmInference` engine accordingly.
-The support of non vision models would mean, that the input is text-only.
-That is currently not implemented in our mvp's ui.
-Our main screen is the camera screen that requires a multimodal model with vision support.
-If the customer requires much faster responses even without image input, this feature could be implemented.
+*   **Legacy Vision Detection:** The app includes code to detect whether the loaded model supports vision and configures the `LlmInference` engine accordingly.
+This feature was implemented in earlier versions to support different model types, but the current demo version only supports the `gemma-3n-E2B-it-int4` model with vision capabilities.
+The main screen is the camera screen that requires a multimodal model with vision support.
+While the code could theoretically support text-only models for faster responses without image input, this feature is not implemented in the current UI.

 *   **Combining Inputs:** The `generateResponseStreaming` function takes both a text prompt and an image, and it passes them to the model for processing.